mnvr/mrmr.io/patches/README.md

 ### Gatsby

-This is to try and get browser to steal focus (and break the workflow) when writing WIP code that doesn't compile.
+This is to try and get the browser to stop steal focus (thus breaking the workflow) when showing errors in WIP code that doesn't compile yet.

-This patch doesn't seem to work on Safari though (not sure if it is some caching issue).
+This patch doesn't seem to work on Safari though (not sure if it is some caching issue or if it is Safari being Safari).